 Dell Technologies continues to incur substantial cost in connection with the integration of the EMC business with that of Dell.
 There is a large number of processes, policies, procedures, operations, technologies, and systems that must be integrated, including purchasing, accounting and finance, sales, payroll, pricing, revenue management, marketing, and benefits.
 In addition, the businesses of Dell and EMC continue to maintain a presence in Texas and Massachusetts, respectively.
 The substantial majority of the integration costs are non-recurring expenses related to facilities and systems consolidation.
 Dell Technologies may incur additional costs to maintain employee morale and to retain key employees.
-These costs in total may exceed the savings Dell and EMC businesses, particularly in the near term and in the event there are material unanticipated costs.
+These costs in total may exceed the savings Dell Technologies expects to achieve from the elimination of duplicative costs and the realization of other efficiencies related to the integration of the Dell and EMC businesses, particularly in the near term and in the event there are material unanticipated costs.
 Dell Technologies cannot identify the timing, nature, and amount of all such costs as of the date of this report.
 Any such costs, however, could affect Dell Technologies' results of operations and cash flows from operations in the period in which such charges are recorded.